AMPZNetwork/Hexx-Rewritten/README.md

-# Hexx Rewritten 4
+# Hexx Rewritten
 ======

-This is the official repository and issue-tracker for Hexx Rewritten 4 1.12
+This is the official repository and issue-tracker for Hexx Rewritten 1,2,3 and 4

 #### Modpack Links:
 + https://www.technicpack.net/modpack/hexx-rewritten-4.1594566